xavierperez21/Linear-Regression-implementation/README.md

 Exists other algorithms for optimization like the **gradient descent** but we're going to see that in another project. :)

+You can click on the file _Linear_Regression.ipynb_ to see the project with more details.

 ![linear regression](https://i.imgur.com/iPQN7Lpm.png)

 For this project we're going to use the "Boston House prices" where we will try to predict the price of a house according to the number of rooms per dwelling.
 We use just one parameter to visualize it in a 2D plane and we could see our model.